-Geopolitical risk is viewed as the major strategic risk to our organization impacting everything from the general economy to oil and gas development in western Canada.
+Geopolitical risk is viewed as the major strategic risk to our organization impacting everything from the general economy to the energy industry as well as oil and gas development in western Canada.
 Political shocks and surprises of the past few years show how easily assumptions about rational markets, legal certainty, international relations and trade can be shaken.
 In our view, geopolitical volatility has become a key driver of uncertainty, and will remain one over the next few years.